 - (1) This Act does not apply to information in the possession of the following persons or public authorities, or in the possession of a person whose services are provided or procured for the purposes of assisting the person or public authority, unless the information relates to the administration of the relevant public authority:

 - (a) the Governor;

 - (b) a court;

 - (c) a tribunal;

 - (d) the Integrity Commission;

 - (e) a judge;

 - (f) an associate judge;

 - (g) a magistrate;

 - (h) the Solicitor-General;

 - (i) the Director of Public Prosecutions;

+- (ia) the State Litigator;

-- (i) the Ombudsman;
+- (j) the Ombudsman;

-- (ja) the Custodial Inspector;(k) the Auditor-General;
+- (ja) the Custodial Inspector;

+- (k) the Auditor-General;

 - (ka) the Legal Profession Board of Tasmania;

-- (1) . . . . . . . .
+- (1)

 - (la) the Parole Board;

 - (m) the Anti-Discrimination Commissioner;

 - (ma) the Commissioner for Children and Young People;

 - (n) the Public Guardian;

 - (o) the Health Complaints Commissioner;

+- (oa) the Implementation Monitor;

 - (p) Parliament;

 - (q) a Member of Parliament.

 - (2) This Act does not apply to the Law Society of Tasmania (the "society") established under the Law Society Act 1962 and continued as a body corporate under the Legal Profession Act 2007 except

 - (a) in relation to the performance and exercise of the society's functions and powers under Parts 8 and 9 of the Legal Profession Act 1993; and

-- (b) in relation to the performance and exercise of the society's functions and powers as a prescribed authority under
+- (b) in relation to the performance and exercise of the society's functions and powers as a prescribed authority under Part 3.2 of Chapter 3 and Chapter 5 of the Legal Profession Act 2007.

+- (3) This Act does not apply to information that

+- (a) is in the possession of -